Optical Aspect of Cosmological Black Holes in Einstein-Maxwell-Dilaton Theory: Introduction

 Motivated by such observational data, the optical aspect of various black holes has been largely studied using different analytical and numerical methods.
-A close inspection, in such activities, reveals that two relevant optical notions have been investigated: the shadow and the deflection angle of the light rays near to black holes.
-Indeed, the shadow concept has been approached by using the Hamilton-Jacobi formalism in different gravity models \cite{Vagnozzi:2022moj,A64,A154A,A65,A66,A68,A69,A73,A74,A77}.
-In this way, the equations of motion of massless particles near to several black holes have been found and largely examined using algebraic real geometries.
-In four dimensions, for instance, the shadows have been illustrated via one-dimensional real curves with different geometrical configurations \cite{A78,A79,A80,A81}.
+A close inspection, in such activities, reveals that two relevant optical notions have been investigated: the shadow and the deflection angle of the light rays near a black hole.
+Indeed, the shadow concept has been approached by using the Hamilton-Jacobi formalism in different gravity models \cite{Vagnozzi:2022moj,A64,Jafarzade, Yanxx,A154A,A65,A66,A68,A69,A73,A74,A77}.
+In this way, the equations of motion of massless particles near several black holes have been found and largely examined using algebraic real geometries.
+In four dimensions, for instance, the shadows have been illustrated via one-dimensional real curves with different geometrical configurations \cite{A78,A79,Lemos,shw,A80,A81}.
 It has been shown that the size and the shape of such curves depend on the black hole parameter space.
 Concretely, the shadows of the non-rotating black holes have been found to be perfect circles where the size could be controlled by certain parameters such as the charge.
 The rotating parameter, however, deforms such geometries producing non-trivial configurations known as D or cardioid shapes \cite{A75,A76,A83, A94,A159,A102,A89}.
-Effectively, the cardioid shapes have been appeared for rotating black holes in type IIB superstring and M-theory.
-In particular, it has been shown that the shadows of 5D black holes embedded in type IIB superstring geometries exhibit a D-appearance for small values of the D3-brane number and transition to cardioid shapes for large values \cite{A95,A96,A90}.
+Effectively, the cardioid shapes have been observed in the case of rotating black holes in type IIB superstring and M-theory.
+In particular, it has been shown that the shadows of 5D black holes embedded in type IIB superstring geometries exhibit a D-appearance for small values of the D3-brane number.
+Moreover, a possible transition to cardioid has been also observed for large brane number values\cite{A95,A96,A90}.
 For superentropic black hole shadows in arbitrary dimensions, this shadow geometry transition has been studied and illustrated in a beautiful manner.
 It has been proved that the shadows undergo certain geometric transitions depending on the space-time dimension \cite{sm1,sm2,sm3}.